-This course will introduce the principles of operational excellence (OE), Lean methodologies, and other solid management practices.
+This course will introduce the principles of Operational Excellence (OE), Lean methodologies and other solid management practices.
 Class sessions will emphasize minimizing various forms of waste through an approach that places the customer and employees first.
 Truly excellent operations managers value mutual trust and respect in addition to continuous improvement.
+Required.
+Offered fall semester.
 Three credits.